 It's possible that the delivery area will be very large one day and then much smaller the next.
 Getting customers their orders quickly, while they're hot and fresh, is a priority for DoorDash.
 Dashers are given time limits for how long they have to get the order to a customer.

 Once a restaurant registers for DoorDash, the menu is placed on the DoorDash app for customers to order.
 A customer can search for the restaurant by name.
 The app also enables them to search for items based on the type of cuisine, such as fast food, Mexican, Asian, pizza, chicken, or similar categories.
 They can also by specific dish.

 The customer places an order on the DoorDash app for the menu items they want to eat.
-The restaurant receives the order and can confirm or cancel the order.
+The restaurant receives the order on their Doordash tablet, and can confirm or cancel the order.
 If the order is confirmed, the kitchen makes the order.
 The restaurant packages everything up for delivery.